sdvdxl/influxdb.com/content/docs/v0.9/query_language/data_exploration.md

 <br>
 This document uses publicly available data from the [National Oceanic and Atmospheric Administration's (NOAA) Center for Operational Oceanographic Products and Services](http://tidesandcurrents.noaa.gov/stations.html?type=Water+Levels).
 The data include water levels (ft) collected every six seconds at two stations (Santa Monica, CA (ID 9410840) and Coyote Creek, CA (ID 9414575)) over the period from August 18, 2015 through September 18, 2015.

-A subsample of the data in InfluxDB:
+A subsample of the data in the measurement `h2o_feet`:
 ```
 name: h2o_feet
 --------------